 Patients with the highest risk of suffering an ADE include:

 Mistakes can occur in any setting and at any point along the line of drug administration.
 These steps include:

 Recent studies have highlighted the role that fatigue plays in caregiver error.
 In a tragic Wisconsin case, fatigue contributed to a delivery nurse administering a lethal dose of bupivacaine-fentanyl (an epidural anesthetic) to a patient that was prescribed an antibiotic.
 The patient died within an hour.
 In another example of fatigue contributing to a preventable ADE, a nurse near the end of her 16-hour shift went to obtain furosemide (a medicine that treats fluid prevention and high blood pressure).
 Due to fatigue, she picked up a bottle of potassium chloride instead.
 The bottle was labeled correctly and the nurse even read the label of the bottle.
 Her cognitive function was allegedly inhibited, due to lack of sleep and she inadvertently gave the wrong medication to the patient, resulting in fatal arrhythmia.

 Other factors that can contribute to medication errors include medical professionals who have a cluttered work environment, distractions occurring during drug administration, distractions while obtaining medication to administer, and medical professionals with long hours and heavy workloads, leading to fatigue.

 We have recovered millions of dollars in settlements for our clients.
 When we take on a case, we pursue compensation for medical bills, pain and suffering, lost wages and other damages.
-Contact us today to get your questions answered.
+Contact us today for a free consultation to get your questions answered.
 We are here to help you seek justice.